microsoft/fluentui-react-native/packages/experimental/Button/MIGRATION.md

 - Cannot use both `startIcon` and `endIcon` at the same time in v1

-## Migration from FluentUI v9 Button
+## Porting from FluentUI v9 Button

+The FURN button cannot be used in place of a FluentUI button - these buttons are intended to be used on their respective platforms.

 ### Props that remain as is